bakkenbaeck/iOS-handbook/GIT_AND_GITHUB.md

 ### Pull requests

 Pull request descriptions should be concise and well written.
-The reviwer should be able to copy this description straight into the release notes, instead of figuring out what changed or was fixed.
+The reviewer should be able to copy this description straight into the release notes, instead of figuring out what changed or was fixed.